 The sun sets in the west.

-The earth revolves round the sun.
+The Earth revolves round the sun.

-- We use the definite article with the words such as school, university, prison, when we are referring to a particular building:
+- We use the definite article with the words such as school, university, prison when we are referring to a particular building:

 They will visit the school on Monday.

-I met him in the university.
+I met him at the university.